Vidit17/sudoku-solver/README.md

-The Sudoku Solver project is an application designed to solve any given Sudoku puzzle efficiently and accurately.
+The Sudoku Solver project is an logic designed to solve any given Sudoku puzzle efficiently and accurately.
 Leveraging advanced algorithms and programming techniques, this project exemplifies strong problem-solving skills and computational logic.
 The core solving mechanism relies on a recursive backtracking algorithm.
 This approach incrementally builds candidates